benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 @end;
 {% endhighlight %}

-Notice that generated Obj-C classes inherit from the `KotlinBase` super class, which subsequently inherits from NSObject.
-Generated classes are prefixed with a prefix that is derived from the framework name, in this case “KotlinIos2”.
-Each class includes type annotations in order to make class names, methods and initializers look and behave natively to Swift language conventions.
+Notice that generated Obj-C classes inherit from the `KotlinBase` super class, which subsequently inherits from `NSObject`e Generated classes are prefixed with a prefix that is derived from the framework name, in this case “KotlinIos2”.
+Each class includes type annotations in order to make class names.
+Methods and initializers look and behave natively to Swift language conventions.

 ### Inheritance